 We are delighted to welcome you to our Malibu campus.
-The driving route will take you through various points on campus and give you insight on what you can expect as a future Wave.
+This driving route will take you through various points on campus and give you insight on what you can expect as a future Wave.

 Thank you for joining us for a driving tour of campus.
 Please use the link in your tour confirmation or reminder email to check in once on campus.
 Completing this form will enter you into a raffle for Pepperdine swag and prizes!
-If you did not register for a driving tour in advance, then please complete the online Request Information form.
+If you did not register for a self-guided tour in advance, then please complete the online Request Information form.

 Begin Drive-Thru Tour